Ten unconventional things that helped our family this year

 So I made a decision.

-I decided that maybe the environment was at play, and I needed to focus not on short fixes but in reestablishing a solid baseline for the girls, for our family.
+Maybe the environment was at play and I needed to focus not on quick fixes but on rebuilding a solid baseline for the girls and for our family.
+I stopped working and shifted my full attention to creating peace at home.

 I sold some business assets.